-Whether this framework and measurement approach is successful in spurring this kind of activity is the focus of ongoing research, and cannot be conclusively reported at this point in the process.
-Nevertheless, there is optimism based on not only literature reviews, but also anecdotal empirical evidence.
-The aim of this study is to collect systematic empirical evidence to assess the validity of the dependence-based approach to program activity measurement and control.
+Whether this framework and measurement approach is successful in spurring this kind of activity is the focus of on-going research, and cannot be conclusively reported from this study alone.
+Nevertheless, there is optimism based not only on literature reviews but also anecdotal empirical evidence.